 This is a horrible myth.
 The fact is that every nutrient works with myriad other nutrients throughout a plethora of metabolic pathways.
 As revealed in nutrient interrelationships, no nutrient works by itself!
 In order for this working relationship to work, every nutrient involved must remain in a dynamic balance.

-As such, if you overconsume ANY nutrient, the overconsumed nutrient becomes excessive, and as a result, it becomes antagonistic toward many of the other nutrients (15 to 20 or even more) it actually needs to be metabolically functional.
-In turn, this not only creates a nutrient excess of the overconsumed nutrient but also contributes towards a deficiency of the nutrients it needs to function properly.
+As such, if you overconsume ANY nutrient and it becomes excessive, the result is that it now becomes antagonistic toward many of the other nutrients (15 to 20 or even more) it actually needs to be metabolically functional.
+In turn, this not only creates a nutrient excess of the overconsumed nutrient but also contributes towards a deficiency of the other nutrients it needs to function properly.

 How do I know if I have any nutrient excesses?

-The only means too actually KNOW if you have any nutrient excess is through a laboratory screening.
+The only means too actually KNOW if you have any nutrient excess or deficiency is through a laboratory screening.
 There are numerous laboratory nutritional screenings available that include amino acids, fatty acids, organic acids, vitamins, minerals and others as well.

 Order your Hair Tissue Mineral Analysis today.